dreamgrove/dreamgrove/content/balance/2018-07-16-Prepatch-Guide.md

 ### Added Abilities:
 {{< spell 252216 "Tiger Dash" "beta" >}} will be the new form of long distance travel in both instanced and uninstanced content.
-While it is weaker than the now removed Displacer Beast, with the global cooldown attached to {{< spell 16979 "Wild Charge" "beta" >}}, there is no other strong choice on the row to compete for a spot. {{< spell 279620 "Twin Moons:" "beta" >}} and Eclipse are the most rotationally impactful changes. {{< spell 279620 "Twin Moons:" "beta" >}} has been a staple of our multi-target in Legion in the form of Lady and the Child, so this returning as a talent is always a welcome change.
+While it is weaker than the now removed Displacer Beast, with the global cooldown attached to {{< spell 16979 "Wild Charge" "beta" >}}, there is no other strong choice on the row to compete for a spot. {{< spell 279620 "Twin Moons" "beta" >}} and Eclipse are the most rotationally impactful changes. {{< spell 279620 "Twin Moons" "beta" >}} has been a staple of our multi-target in Legion in the form of Lady and the Child, so this returning as a talent is always a welcome change.
 The addition of Eclipse allows our single target rotation to have more complexity and changes the rotation.

 ### Reworked Abilities: